Suburb overview

 • Long distance to the CBD (116 km) — plan for commute time or local employment.

 Noosaville's population of 8,716 sits 59% above the Queensland suburb median of 5,474, giving it a wider tenant and buyer catchment than the average QLD locality.
 Household income of $72,748/year is 19% below the Queensland median of $90,298, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Median weekly rent of $490 equates to $2,123/month — about 107% of the median mortgage repayment of $1,991/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $850/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,683/month — about 185% of the $1,991/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Noosaville is 116 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.
 Only 48% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb can suit investors targeting renter demand driven by lifestyle.
 Insurance, climate risk, and seasonal rental patterns all warrant a close look.
-Local rents consume roughly 35% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 35% of household income — a dated but useful sanity check on tenant affordability.

 How Noosaville stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Noosaville sits above the state median; negative means below.